 New Orleans based Punk Empress of African Rock, Cole Williams is intentionally bridging the gap of pop and live music with the release of her 6th studio album, Believe, on Louisiana Red Hot Records and also featured on Relix Magazine’s 50th Anniversary Jazz Festival Compilation.

 The Punk Empress Of African Rock

-2017 saw Cole Williams Band release a powerful rendition of the Sam Cooke classic, “A Change Is Gonna Come,” which Glide Magazine called a “simmering, heartfelt take that hits you hard with wave of emotion.”
-The band also released a fresh new single “Free,” which Huffington Post called “[a] soulful and rhythmic slow burner of a song that encapsulates the powerhouse vocals of Williams and her empowering lyrical stance.”
+2017 saw Williams and her band release a powerful rendition of the Sam Cooke classic, “A Change Is Gonna Come,” which Glide Magazine called a “simmering, heartfelt take that hits you hard with a wave of emotion.”
+Williams also released a fresh new single “Free,” which Huffington Post called “[a] soulful and rhythmic slow burner of a song that encapsulates the powerhouse vocals of Williams and her empowering lyrical stance.”

 Since relocating to New Orleans from Brooklyn, NY in 2015, Williams has solidified her renaissance of creativity, through her authentic, gut-wrenching performances, iconic fashion sense, hosting her curated New Orleans Music Show on WWOZ, and producing African Rock Saturday (a weekly live stream stream of the Cole Williams BAND performances on WHIV), Cole has evolved into the true priestess of music.